 As a holder, you generally have the right under the deposit agreement to instruct the depositary to exercise the voting rights for the Shares represented by your ADSs.
-The voting rights of holders of Shares are described in "Description of Share Capital and Articles of Association-Description of Company Share Capital and Polestar Articles-Company Securities-Voting Rights."
+The voting rights of holders of Shares are described in Item 10.B.
+"Additional Information-Articles of Association- Description of Company Share Capital and Polestar Articles-Company Securities-Voting Rights."